madeleine200/Getting-and-Cleaning-Data---Assignment/CodeBook.md

 y_test.txt: A vector of 2947 integers, denoting the ID of the activity related to each of the observations in X_test.txt.

-More information about the files is available in README.txt.
+More information about the files is available in README.txt file in the zip file.
 More information about the features is available in features_info.txt.